-While its website and booking process has a few quirks, you’ll want to become familiar with how Virgin Atlantic Flying Club works and all the amazing places you can go for as few points as possible.
+While its website and booking process has a few quirks, you'll want to become familiar with how Virgin Atlantic Flying Club works and all the amazing places you can go for as few points as possible.
+Here's how.

-- Signing Up with Virgin
+- Sign Up for a Virgin Account

 - Flying Virgin Atlantic with Virgin Points: High Fees!